hondagoogle/EnglishAI/README.md

 This repo is simply for archival purposes and to remember what the less-known AIs were like before the rise of ChatGPT. :)

+(Also the code is pretty bad and not optimized at all.
+Please don't judge, this interface took like 20 mins)

 ## Screenshots: